 At Grade 4 there is an element of improvisation.
 This is in the form of a two bar development.
-The piece will be composed in the style of rock, funk or blues and will have chord symbols throughout.
-At Grade 4 the notation consists of half, quarter and eight notes, and quarter and eight note rests in 4/4.
-The test is 8 bars long.
+At Grade 4 the notation consists of quarter, dotted quarter, eighth, dotted eighth and 16th notes and quarter note and eighth note rests in 4/4.
+The test is 8 bars long and is on the whole kit.
 The examiner will allow 90 seconds preparation and practice time and will offer the option of practising with or without a metronome.
 The candidate will then perform the test for the examination.